 That means protecting spectrin in nerve cells potentially could serve as a treatment to slow progression of some neurodegenerative diseases, he adds.

+That means beta spectrin normally prevents breakage by protecting neurons from the strain of movement, and not by helping add new membrane to a growing nerve cell.
 Bastiani calls it amazing that disease-causing nerve-cell damage may come in the form of broken axons " the simplest part of a nerve cell.
 "Everybody focuses on the synapse or the cell body as to where the action is," he says.
 "But if you break the wire or axon, the neuron doesn't work anymore.
 It's sort of the weakest link in the process."